Deep Cut

 Acting Gem

-Jamie Lee Curtis’s recent Oscar victory shout-out to the genre fans who’ve supported her over the years was a reminder that great work is being done all the time in movies that rarely register on the radars of awards voters…
+Jamie Lee Curtis’ Oscar victory shout-out to the genre movies that nurtured her was a reminder that great work is being done all the time in films that rarely register on the radars of awards voters — Mia Goth’s performance in Pearl is further proof.

 Cancel Culture